ibm-cloud-docs/monitoring/config_agent.md

     * Set **sysdig_capture_enabled** to *false* to disable the Sysdig capture feature.
 By default is set to *true*.
 For more information, see [Working with captures](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-captures#captures).

+Use kubectl version 1.14 or higher.
+{: tip}

 ### Configuring a Sysdig agent on a standard Kubernetes cluster manually
 {: #config_agent_kube_manually}